 BIBLIOGRAPHY:Frio County, Texas: A History (Pearsall, Texas: Frio Pioneer Jail Museum Association, 1979).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Ruben E. Ochoa, "KEYSTONE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrk34.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Ruben E. Ochoa, "KEYSTONE, TX," accessed September 24, 2018, http://www.tshaonline.org/handbook/online/articles/hrk34.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.